There are a million possible reasons why you might want to expand a photo in Photoshop, but there are a few things you need to know first.

 How to Enlarge an Image

 If you just want to expand the pixel dimensions of your image, the process is quite simple.
-But there’s a limit to how much you can enlarge an image before the loss of quality becomes noticeable.
+But there’s a limit to how much you can make an image larger before the loss of quality becomes noticeable.

 Because you’re increasing the pixel dimensions without having any additional image data to fill the gaps, Photoshop will have to guess which colors should fill the new pixels.